slezadav/backgroundTasks/README.md

 }
 ```

-# Basic Info
+# Defining a task
 First of all, note that all background tasks used with this library have to extend `BaseTask` class which is based on Android's `AsyncTask`.Right now `BaseTask` is not typed and behaves like `AsyncTask<Object,Object,Object>`.
 Using custom types might be included in future releases.
 All tasks are run in a retained fragment.

-# Defining a task
 The simplest example of a custom task is something like this:

 ```java